Creating Job Definitions#

 A few additional notes about the layout of this job definition for Omniverse services:

-• We used Omniverse USD Composer from the Launcher for demonstration purposes in this sample, however you are free to use any application available on the Launcher by supplying its unique identifier to the command property of the job definition.
-For example, you could be using isaac_sim to target workflows based on Isaac Sim.
+• We used Omniverse USD Composer for demonstration purposes in this sample.
+However, you are free to use any Kit application by supplying its startup command to the command property of the job definition.

 For reference, the following is a brief list of properties available for job definitions: